Joyboy9801/Real-time-Multiplayer-Game-s-Backend-/nexus-shooter-backend/README.md

   - `game-state-update`: Periodic update of all players' states.
   - `player-shot`: Notification of being hit.

-## 📄 Project Documentation
+## 📄 Project hidden sequence:

-For a detailed project plan, including architecture, data models, and deployment strategy, please see the full project document in the `/docs` directory.
+The (.) files are hidden the repository and even if someone implements it in the system it remain hidden because they are concidered as system level files; <.gitignore>,<.env> .
+If incase of modification neessity you must view using <nano > or any other <code editors> ...........

 ## 🤝 Contributing